HMS Beagle (H30): Construction and service

 The ship arrived in the Channel Islands and landed at St Helier on Jersey on 9 May 1945 and accepted the German forces' unconditional surrender.
-Surgeon Lieutenant Ronald McDonald and Sub Lieutenant R Milne, were met by the Harbour Master, who escorted them to his office where they together hoisted the Union Flag, before also raising it on the flagstaff of the Pomme D'Or Hotel.
-Her sister Bulldog arrived at St Peter Port in Guernsey on the same date to accept the German surrender on that island.Beagle was placed in reserve 15 days later and was approved for scrapping on 22 December.
+Two members of the crew were met by the harbourmaster, who escorted them to his office where they together hoisted the Union Flag, before also raising it on the flagstaff of the Pomme D'Or Hotel.
+Her sister Bulldog arrived at St Peter Port in Guernsey on the same date to accept the German surrender on that island.

+Beagle was placed in reserve 15 days later and was approved for scrapping on 22 December.
 She was turned over for scrapping on 15 January 1946 at Rosyth and moved to the shipbreaking yard of Metal Industries, Limited two days later.